This is my about Linda M. Wolfe section, so here is an image of the rolling hills of southwest Iowa. Why don’t I have a picture of me?

 Our lush breadbasket of the world is a beautiful location year round.
 We note many a musical bird call heralding the spring.
 A midsummer delight is inhaling the intoxicatingly sweet fragrance of freshly mown hay.
 Orange and gold hues embellish our autumn tree foliage.
 Winter snows glisten and sparkle upon the frozen ground.

-I was born and raised here.
+To know about Linda M. Wolfe is to know I was born and raised here.
 In fact, three previous generations of my family live or have lived in this county.
 When I attended college, I was only an hour’s drive from home.
 It was there that I thrived as I love to learn.
 I “met” a wonderful man and we married.
 Following our college graduations, we left our college town.
 You see, my husband was drawn to the land.
 We moved back to the very same county in which I was born!
 His local family ancestry reached back two generations.

 My husband and I ambled the same halls in our elementary years.
 We harmonized together in the high school band.